maptic/matsim-docker/README.md

 ## Local build and development

-Set the input and output path in the `docker-compose.yml`, then run:
+Set the input and output path in the `docker-compose.yml` file, then run:

 ```sh
 docker-compose build